Predators and Prey: the Lotka–Volterra model

 The model takes the following assumptions:

 The above multi-agent simulation is inspired by the Lotka–Volterra model.
 The simulation is not a perfect equivalent of the model: the model has a continuous nature, and besides, the simulation takes into account the position of specimen in the environment.
 In the considered model, two species interact with each other: prey (rabbits) and predators (foxes).
-Individuals move in a random way and are visualized by a grey and a red color.
+Individuals move in a random way and are visualized by a green and a red color.

 Default parameters allow to observe oscillation of population cardinality for rabbits and foxes.
 This can be explained in simple terms: increasing the number of rabbits results in the short time increase in the number of foxes.
 The population size grows due to the availability of food.
 But after some time, there is not enough food for the entire population of foxes and they start dying.
 In turn, this will affect the regeneration of rabbits and the cycle starts over.